Leave of Absence

 Other Leaves of Absence

-Depending on how long you’ve been employed by Neighborly, you may be eligible for:
+Depending on your length of employment, you may be eligible for:

-- Non-FMLA Medical: If you do not qualify for an FMLA Leave, Medical/Disability leave may be granted if you are unable to work due to illness, injury or a disabling medical condition.
+- Non-FMLA Medical: If you do not qualify for FMLA, medical/disability leave may be granted if you are unable to work due to illness, injury, or a disabling condition.